 Content Repurposing versus Republishing

 Content repurposing is admittedly more involved than just republishing your existing content in a different format.
-You can republish your blog post into a slide show, but if your post doesn’t take into account the tidbit-style of a slide show, you’ll end up with 50 slides just rehashing what could have easily been read in a single page.
+You can republish your blog post into a slideshow presentation, but if your blog post doesn’t take into account the tidbit-style of a slideshow presentation, you’ll end up with 50 slides just rehashing what could have easily been read in a single page.

-With repurposing, you’re putting your most popular, evergreen content into the hands of visitors who might not otherwise get to see or enjoy that content, in a way that they can easily understand and appreciate.
+When you repurpose content, you’re putting your most popular, evergreen and truly great content into the hands of a target audience who might not otherwise get to see or enjoy that created content, in a way that they can easily understand and appreciate.

 Why Repurpose Content?

-Simply put, repurposed content adds more horsepower to your marketing machine.
-It takes your content further much faster than you could ever do on your own.
-It helps you to build up a fan base that you may have never known existed.
+Simply put, when you take your content creations and repurpose them it adds more horsepower to your marketing strategy.
+It takes your content strategy further much faster than you could ever do on your own.
+It helps you to build up a fan base that you may have never known existed outside of your target audience.
 And, it does this without a lot of effort on your part.

 Why reinvent the wheel when you can simply add more wheels to the machine?